 - There is no need for the physical presence of any party to perform a transaction.

-- No bank visit is required, as long as an individual is keeping a valid bank account.
+- No bank visit is required as long as an individual keeps a valid bank account.

 - NEFT is efficient and straightforward.
 It can be done in less than a minute, and hardly involves any significant formality.

 - Confirmation of a successful transaction can be viewed easily via email notifications and text messages.

 RTGS refers to Real-Time Gross Settlement.
 Under this scheme, the beneficiary bank provides direct instructions for the transfer.
 The payment is gross, so each transaction is performed individually.
 These payments are final, and can not be withdrawn.